 With regard to loan portfolio concentrations at September 30, 2012, loans secured by business properties made up 42% of the Bank's total loans receivable held for investment, and 22% of the allowance for loan losses was allocated to such loans.
 This compares to 41% of total loans receivable and 19% of the allowance at September 30, 2011.
 At September 30, 2012, loans secured by residential properties made up 43% percent of the Bank's total loans receivable held for investment, and 22% of the allowance for loan losses was allocated to such loans.
 This compares to 33% of total loans receivable and 10% of the allowance at September 30, 2011.
-At September 30, 2012, construction and development loans made up 12% of the Bank's total loans receivable held for investment, and 52% percent of the allowance for loan losses was allocated to such loans receivable held for investment, and 52% percent of the allowance for loan losses was allocated to such loans receivable held for investment, and 60% of the allowance at September 30, 2011.
+At September 30, 2011.
+At September 30, 2012, construction and development loans made up 12% of the Bank's total loans receivable held for investment, and 52% percent of the allowance for loan losses was allocated to such loans.
+This compares to 16% of total loans receivable and 60% of the allowance at September 30, 2011.